maierlars/aaa/README.md

 When in `store` mode with focus on the view side, use `p` to modify the displayed path of the agency.
 Use `TAB` to auto complete your input.

+When in the left hand side, use `f` to enter a regular expression to filter entries by requested paths.